Why Trust House Method

 Buyer 7 Star Upgrade: $37.50 per month ($450.00 per year).
 Available for buyers only, this upgrade covers everything in the Basic Coverage Plan, plus items like smoke alarms and permits up to $250.

-Optional coverage: In addition to the HSA plans above, buyers can add on optional coverage to their plan for the following items.
+Optional coverage: In addition to the HSA plans above, buyers can add optional coverage to their plan for the following items.

-With regard to payment and fees, you can expect to pay a $75 service fee with each trade call.
+Concerning payment and fees, you can expect to pay a $75 service fee with each trade call.
 If multiple visits are required for the same repair, you won’t be charged an additional $75 for each visit.

 In some cases, Home Security of America customers may be responsible to pay contractors directly and seek reimbursement from HSA afterward.
 HSA promises to reimburse its customers within 30 days of receipt of a paid invoice from the service contractor.
 You can send receipts and other proofs of payment by fax or mail, but not by email.

 Our team at House Method wanted to understand what customers valued most regarding home warranty coverage, so we surveyed 1,000 homeowners and asked them which home systems and appliances held the most importance.

 The findings revealed that the top systems and appliances people care about are the electrical, plumbing, air conditioning, refrigerator, washer/dryer, and oven/stove/range.